krychuu01/Mock-portfolio/README.md

 # Mock-portfolio

-Photos which I used on this side are from pexels.com
+Photos which I used on this site are from pexels.com